avcoder/unit03-lesson03/slides.md

 ---

 # Exercise
-Build a multi-page website collaboratively.
+(30 mins) Build a multi-page website collaboratively.
 Run `git status` after each step to help visually know

 - Goto: [collaborative-website](https://github.com/avcoder/collaborative-website)
 - in upper right corner, click "Fork" to fork the repo -- this makes a copy to your GH